cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 Protocols mandating a fully committing scheme without that restriction can provide the associated data as input to a cryptographic hash function and use the output as the `ad` parameter of the `Encrypt` and `Decrypt` functions.
 The selected hash function must ensure a minimum of 128-bit preimage resistance.
 An instance of such a function is SHA-256 {{!RFC6234}}.

+Alternatively, the associated data can be fed into a collision-resistant KDF, such as HKDF {{!RFC5869}}, via the `info` input to derive the `key` parameter.
+The `ad` parameter can then be left empty.
+Note that the `salt` input MUST NOT be used since large salts get hashed, which affects commitment.
+Furthermore, this requires values concatenated to form the `info` input to be unambiguously encoded, like by appending their lengths.

 ### Multi-User Security

 AEGIS nonces match the size of the key.
 AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
 The AEGIS-256 and AEGIS-256X variants provide even larger nonces.
 With 192 random bits, 64 bits remain available to optionally encode additional information.